 Just like any library book, you bring it back the next week at any of the Little Red Reading Bus stops!

-Pro-tip: Get a little bag/backpack that you can keep your library books in and card to keep everything in one spot for easy transport!
+Pro-tip: Get a little bag/backpack that you can keep your library books and card in to keep everything in one spot for easy transport!

 What We Love about It